sdtechdev/vanilla-modal/README.md

 * `{Boolean} isOpen`

-  Returns true if the modal is open.
+  `true` if the modal is open.

 * `{Node} current`

-  The DOM node currently displayed in the modal.
-Returns `null` if not set.
+  The DOM node currently displayed in the modal. `null` if not set.

 * `{Function} close()`